 II.
-Procedures for Requesting Assistance Animals in University Housing adhere to the following deadlines for requesting an assistance animal in university housing: May 1st for the summer/fall semesters (for new students/transfers), February 1st for summer/fall semester (for returning students), and November 1st for the spring semester (for new and returning students).
+Procedures for Requesting Assistance Animals in University Housing

+The procedure for requesting Assistance Animals follows the general procedures set forth by the Kinkel Center for requesting accommodations based on a documented disability.
+In order to allow for adjustments in the housing process, Fontbonne requests that students adhere to the following deadlines for requesting an assistance animal in university housing: May 1st for the summer/fall semesters (for new students/transfers), February 1st for summer/fall semester (for returning students), and November 1st for the spring semester (for new and returning students).